VT-Collab/Reward-Learning-with-Intractable-Normalizers/README.md

 ## Instructions
 To run a demonstration of the normalizer runs, run `python main.py`.
 The initial settings define an initial 1000 run test summing the total error for each normalizer approximation of theta.

+You can also provide arguments to adjust the run parameters of the code:

+--runs: changes the number of runs that the errors are summed over.
+Default is 1000
+--outer: changes the number of outer sample loops are used to sample for different beliefs for an ideal human action.
+--inner: changes the number of inner sample loops are used to find the normalizers for each approach